MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/best-practices/data-lake-access.md

 > [!NOTE]
 >
 > - Access control lists apply only to security principals in the same tenant, including guest users.
 > - Any user with permissions to attach to a cluster can create Azure Databricks mount points.
-The service principal credentials or the Azure AD passthrough option configure the mount point.
+Configure the mount point using service principal credentials or the Azure AD passthrough option.
 At the time of creation, permissions are not evaluated.
 Permissions are evaluated when an operation uses the mount point.
 Any user who can attach to a cluster can attempt to use the mount point.
 > - When a user creates a table definition in Azure Databricks or Azure Synapse Analytics, they need to have read access to the underlying data.

 ## Configure access to Azure Data Lake Storage